spewil/phd/thesis/_draft_markdown/philosophy.md

 can we measure performance within trial? (movement towards target at each time step?)

 what you're learning is dimensions of goal-relevance... as these dimensions are learned, we see changes in variability and in performance

----

-"To view skilled performance as being the product of underlying component processes is to see a learning curve as a macrocosm of many individual learning experiences.
-Performance at one point in time reflects what has been learned at some previous time that is able to impact on performance at the moment.
-Thus, although a learning curve may be viewed as reflecting an incremental improvement process that leads to a smooth transition from novice to expert performance, it is actually a summary of the operation of a vast number of component processes, each with their own improvement functions, and each with varying histories of application with or without success."

--- Speelman, Kirsner *Beyond the Learning Curve*

-"Because some
-tasks require that certain components be mastered before other components can be performed or even attempted, there is likely to be a typical develop- mental sequence in acquiring certain skills.
-Furthermore, if substantial work is required for component processes to reach a level of mastery before higher level tasks can be attempted, then there is likely to be some period of consolida- tion in the acquisition of the higher level skill.
-That is, there will be periods in which there appears to be little progress being made in performance of the task.
-Closer scrutiny, however, may reveal that performance is improving, but only on lower level components of the task.
-According to this view of skill acquisition, then, the processes that underlie plateaus in learning curves may also underlie the stages that are characteristic of cognitive development (Piaget, 1953)."

--- Speelman, Kirsner *Beyond the Learning Curve*

-"Learning is not like a coin, which remains physically whole even through the most infamous transactions; it is, rather, like a very handsome dress, which is worn out through use and ostentation."
--- Umberto Eco (‘The Name of the Rose’)